palakagrawal006/delta/README.md

 # delta
-This is demo for git &amp; github class
+This is demo for Git &amp; Github class.